Django modernization · 2026 ranking

 • AI/LLM features bolted onto legacy backends.
 JetBrains State of Developer Ecosystem 2024 reports 77% of developers using AI tools; the question for legacy Django products is increasingly "how do we add AI features safely?" rather than "should we?"

 • Performance under modern load.
-Gartner 2025 commentary on technical debt notes that the cost of staying on older Django is now visible in cloud bills, with N+1 queries and synchronous workers driving 30-60% over-provisioning in legacy products.
+Gartner 2025 commentary on technical debt notes that the cost of staying on older Django is now visible in cloud bills, with N+1 queries and synchronous workers driving material cloud over-provisioning in legacy products.

 • Test-coverage backfill as standard.
 Modernization projects increasingly include test-coverage backfill (pytest-cov, mutmut) as a prerequisite for the upgrade itself.